msc-acse/acse-9-independent-research-project-czp21c/README.md

 ## Files
 This repository has 5 files:
 **Project Report**: The report of this project.
-**Seismic Image Classification with Convolutional Neural Networks (CNNs)**: A Jupyter Notebook, contains all the majority of code and instructions.
+**Seismic Image Classification with Convolutional Neural Networks (CNNs)**: A Jupyter Notebook, contains the majority of codes and instructions.
 **helper**: A python file, contains the helper functions for this project.
 **Models**: Models trained in this project.
 Only 5 of 7 models are there because the other two models are to big to be uploaded.
 **Coordinates + Labels**: The training coordinates and labels data used in this project.
 Can be used directly to save training time.